vansante/go-ffprobe/README.md

 }
 ```

-To get a quick the quick data on a video file that is accessible via HTTP, you can use the same
+To get the ffprobe data for a video file that is accessible via HTTP, you can use the same
 command, but with an HTTP URL.

 To get the data of a file you have an `io.Reader` for, use: